- Search The Registry

 On this date in 1943, George Washington Carver Day was established

 This is a rarely acknowledged National Holiday to recognize a great African American scientist.
-In 1935, Carver was specifically appointed to the Department of Agriculture by President Franklin D. Roosevelt to address the southern farming crisis.
+In 1935, George Washington Carver was specifically appointed to the Department of Agriculture by President Franklin D. Roosevelt to address the southern farming crisis.
 Among other enactments he advised farmers to use crop rotation.
-Carver's accomplishments found that since peanuts and sweet potato crops have nitrogen-fixing bacteria in their roots, these plants restore nitrogen levels in the soil, which helps other plants like cotton to grow better.
+Carver's accomplishments found that since peanuts and sweet potato crops have nitrogen-fixing bacteria in their roots, these plants restore nitrogen levels in the soil, which helps other plants like soybeans, potatoes and cotton to grow better.

 During the 79th Congress, Public Law 290 was passed to designate January 5th of each year as George Washington Carver Recognition Day.